jts307/jts307/README.md

 - 👯 I’m looking to collaborate on anything really, just message if you're looking for some help lol

-- ⚡ Fun fact:  I love learning, and problem solving!
+- ⚡ Fun fact:  I love learning and problem solving!
 This is reflected in the three passions of my life:
   - 💻 programming/engineering
   - 🎮 video games
   - 🧗 rock climbing